 Dr. Nida Chenagtsang

-Born in Amdo, in Eastern Tibet, Dr. Nida Chenagtsang is an internationally renowned master of Sowa Rigpa (Tibetan Medicine) and holder of the Yuthok Nyingthig spiritual lineage.
+Born in Amdo, in Eastern Tibet, Dr. Nida Chenagtsang is an internationally renowned master of Tibetan Medicine and holder of the Yuthok Nyingthig spiritual lineage.

 In addition to serving as Medical & Spiritual Director of Sorig Khang Bay Area, Dr. Nida is Co-founder and Medical Director of Sorig Khang International, and is Co-founder of Ngak-mang International, established to preserve the Rebkong Ngakpa yogic culture within modern Tibetan society.